-Finally, when we get back from our big trip, we plan at least one day a week when we have an adventure.
-Our library provides passes to local attractions for free or at a reduced price (maximum $10/person), so we go wherever the library passes take us.
-We have been to museums in Boston (just under two hours away), a local nature center, a dairy farm, an aquarium, and, if we use all the passes, to local cities we’ve never seen (like Burlington, Vermont).
-Having one day a week that’s our Adventure Day definitely makes the week more fun without being too overwhelming for Mom.
+During August, we plan at least one day a week when we have an adventure.
+Our library in New Hampshire provided passes to local attractions for free or at a reduced price (maximum $10/person), so we went wherever the library passes take us.
+We went to museums in Boston (just under two hours away), a local nature center, a dairy farm, an aquarium, and also to local cities we’d never seen (like Burlington, Vermont).

 I hope these ideas might inspire you during your own summer with your kids.
 For our family, we relish our kids being able to rest, relax, and even to be bored, because that’s part of the delight of summer.
 But we also have learned that by mixing in some frugal and fun activities, everyone, including me, has a better summer!

 What are your favorite ways to enjoy the summer while still maintaining some structure to your days?